Ken Strauss: Literary publications

-Strauss has published twenty-eight books, beginning with a novel, La Tendresse, published in 2002 by Black Ace Books of Forfar, Scotland.
-In it he juxtaposes the friendships and love affairs of its protagonist, Dr. Alain Hamilton, with the brutality of trench warfare during the First World War.
-In the NYU Literature, Arts & Medicine Database, Jack Coulehan writes: "Two dramatically different themes—tenderness and war—duke it out in this novel.
-The reality of war is unrelenting.
-Humanity descends into the deepest levels of hell.
-All that survives is technique (Dr. Hamilton's skill as a surgeon) and commitment (his dogged persistence in doing his job, despite the failures and hopelessness).
-The second theme is love.
-The intimate relationship with his colleague Elizabeth (‘la tendresse’) is the deepest he has ever experienced.
-It carries them both through the horrors of war."
+Strauss has published thirty-two books, beginning with a novel, La Tendresse, published in 2002 by Black Ace Books of Forfar, Scotland.
+The novel juxtaposes the personal relationships of its protagonist, Dr. Alain Hamilton, with the experiences of trench warfare during the First World War.
+Reviews have noted that the book explores contrasting themes of love and war, focusing on the psychological and professional challenges faced by a surgeon in wartime.

 In another novel, Maria Lindisima, a chance encounter in Paris between Montse, a Catalan scientist, and Fernando, a Colombian entrepreneur, blossoms into a love affair just as Leo, a young American, begins a scheming entanglement with the two.
 Unknown to Montse, her lab has been infiltrated by the Pentagon (using Leo) to develop a virulent flu strain—nicknamed Maria Lindisima—as a biological weapon.
 When she finds out, she begins a race against time to produce a naked DNA vaccine, the sole protection against the virus.
 However, on a visit to Colombia with Fernando, the guerrilla group, the FARC, kidnaps them, thereby acquiring the strain.
 With Leo's connivance they release it, triggering a pandemic.
 Montse has succeeded in producing the saving vaccine but she remains captive in the Colombian jungle.
 Though a thriller, the book is a stinging indictment of America's thirst for world domination and the ends to which some will go to ensure it.

 In a third novel, Madness, an orphaned Jewish girl, Rachel, marries a soldier who is later driven mad by the horrors of the First World War.
 She must live with this madman during the chaos of post-war Germany.
 Her discovery of her Jewishness coincides with the rise of National Socialism.
 She escapes to Spain where she fights with the International Brigades against Franco and meets her true love, Janek, a Polish Jew.
 Both are captured by the fascists and are deported to Hitler's Germany.
 Rachel escapes and joins the White Rose, a group of German students who attempt to undermine the Nazis using clandestine pamphlets.
 She becomes the principal smuggler for the Hamburg branch and continues writing pamphlets when the others are captured.
 She is innocently betrayed by a little girl and is sentenced to death.
 Madness is Rachel's life story as written from Stadelheim Prison, Munich.
 Her last entry is January 29, 1945, the day she was beheaded.